ai-ptd-dev/ptd-python-cli/docs/base/PERFORMANCE.md

 ## Key Observations

 1. **Startup Performance**: Rust shows a massive **51x improvement** in startup time
-   - Ruby needs to load the interpreter and gems
+   - Python needs to load the interpreter and packages
    - Rust binary starts almost instantly

 2. **Computational Performance**: Rust is **2-3x faster** for CPU-intensive operations